 PAYG support is usually charged by the hour - expect to pay anything from £75 per hour.
 You may be able to buy a block of time in advance that you can draw on as and when you need it.
 This is likely to work out a cheaper arrangement than buying each hour individually.

-The charges for telephone and onsite support are likely to vary considerably too.
+Although online chat may be bundled in, the charges for telephone and onsite support are likely to vary considerably too.
 Expect to pay twice as much for an hour of onsite support as you would for an hour of remote support.
-There probably won’t be a guaranteed response time for callouts either, so you may have to wait for help if you run into a serious problem.
+There probably won't be a guaranteed response time for callouts either, so you may have to wait for help if you run into a serious problem.

 PAYG IT support is good if you need to supplement in-house support, or want to provide cover when the staff member responsible for IT support is on holiday or sick.